ishtms/nodebook/src/content/node-arch/what-is-nodejs.md

 V8 makes it fast. `libuv` makes it asynchronous.
 The ecosystem gives it reach.
 Together, these three elements created a platform that fundamentally changed how we build for the web.

 Now that we have the 30,000-foot overview, it's time to zoom in.
-In the next chapter, we're going to get our hands dirty with one of the most fundamental I/O operations: working with the filesystem.
+In the next chapter, we're going to get our hands dirty with one of the most fundamental concepts of Node.js - the v8 compiler (`Ignition`, `SparkPlug` and `Turbofan`).